 Zendesk, Inc. (hereafter, “Zendesk”) abides by the federal Digital Millennium Copyright Act (DMCA) and similar regulations in other jurisdictions by responding to written notifications of alleged infringement by legitimate copyright holders.
-As part of our response, we may remove or disable access to allegedly infringing material residing on our websites and within the Service.
-Please note that Zendesk does not control content hosted on any third party website, and cannot remove content from any website it does not own or control.
+As part of our response, we may remove or disable access to allegedly infringing material residing on Zendesk’s websites.
+Please note that Zendesk does not own or control third party websites, including websites belonging to Zendesk’s customers (“Subscribers”).
+Therefore Zendesk cannot necessarily remove content from the websites of its Subscribers.

 To submit a copyright infringement notification to Zendesk, send a written communication to our Copyright Agent, as required by the DMCA, and provide the following information in writing:

 - Identification of the copyrighted work that you claim has been infringed;